-Day Services: offer an individualised and structured educational programme delivered by a team of educators and youth workers led by the Head of the Learning Hub.
-This includes accredited, modules in basic literacy and numeracy, agri-business, pottery, woodwork, emotional literacy, life skills and media literacy.
-Day services integrate features from psycho-educational programmes targeting substance use (e.g. Seven Challenges & Seeking Safety) with formal and non-formal education.
+Day Services: individualized and structured educational therapeutic programme, delivered by a team of professionals led by the Head of the Learning Hub.
+Programme includes accredited modules in basic literacy and numeracy, agri-business, pottery, woodwork, emotional literacy, life skills and media literacy.
+Day services integrate components from psycho-educational programmes targeting substance use with formal and non-formal education.

-Residential Services: include 24-hour care, 7 days a week led by the Head of Residential Unit coordinating a team of therapeutic facilitators and domestic staff.
-Following a holistic assessment, adolescents will then move on to an admission phase.
+Residential Services: 24-hour care, 7 days a week led by the Head of Residential Unit coordinating a team of therapeutic facilitators and domestic staff.
+Services include an admission phase, which helps adolescents to transition into the programme.
 Following the successful completion of this phase they will be welcomed as fully integrated members of the community.
-At Caritas Tal-Ibwar we commit ourselves to welcome, collaborate with and involve the caregivers and family members in the adolescents’ journey.
-Caregivers and family members will be offered family therapy and family support through multi-family groups.

 At Caritas Tal-Ibwar, we meet adolescents where they are and seek to provide them with a professional substance use treatment.
 The following models guide this trauma-informed and family-focused treatment: